Expatria-Technologies/Flexi-HAL/PCB/CAM_OUTPUTS/readme.md

 They are published 'as is' with no warranty expressed or implied that they are fit for any purpose.

-Additionally, it is impossible to provide technical support (even informally) for boards made by third parties and such support requests will be (polietly) declined.
+Additionally, it is impossible to provide technical support (even informally) for boards made by third parties and such support requests will be (politely) declined.